jorgerasillo/spamhouse/README.md

 were a new team member working on it
 - [X] The application should be packaged as a Dockerfile, and should accept a PORT environment variable to know which port to run on
-- [ ] You can use any external libraries you want, but you must document and explain why you’re using them
+- [X] You can use any external libraries you want, but you must document and explain why you’re using them

+## External dependencies

+- [gorm](https://gorm.io/index.html) - golang orm, used it for migration simplicity mainly.
+- [logrus](https://github.com/sirupsen/logrus) - structured logger utility, better than printf :)
+- [testify](https://github.com/stretchr/testify) - testify, utility for test assertion
+- [backoff](https://github.com/cenkalti/backoff) - backoff utility, used for ensuring db is up before staring up the application
+- [envconfig](https://github.com/cenkalti/backoff) - utility library for environment variable configuration
+- [chi](https://github.com/go-chi/chi) - Added chi for injecting auth middleware
+- [gqlgen](https://github.com/99designs/gqlgen) - graphql, per the requirements suggestion
+- [uuid](github.com/google/uuid) - generate UUID, used for generating uuid before inserting ip entry into database.
+See [BeforeCreate](./repo/model/model.go) hook in model